Kenya defends cost of jet for President Ruto’s US trip

-The price of hiring the luxury private jet in which he and his delegation travelled is estimated to be $1.5m (£1.2m), according to Kenya’s private KTN TV station.
+Reports indicate that the price of hiring the luxury private jet in which he and his delegation travelled is estimated to be $1.5m (£1.2m).

 “The benefits from this visit far outweigh such a million times,” government spokesman Isaac Mwaura told the BBC, without confirming the cost.